Biden makes new pledges to Pacific island leaders as China's influence grows | Law-Order

 Sogavare visited China in July, announcing a policing agreement with Beijing that builds on a security pact signed last year.
 The White House in 2022 said the U.S. would invest more than $810 million in expanded programs to aid the Pacific islands.

-President Joe Biden met Pacific island leaders for a second White House summit in just over a year on Monday, part of a charm offensive aimed at curbing further inroads by China into a strategic region Washington has long considered its own backyard.
+President Joe Biden met Pacific island leaders for a second White House summit in just over a year on Monday, part of a charm offensive aimed at curbing inroads by China into a region Washington considers strategically crucial.
 Before welcoming the island leaders, gathered under the umbrella of the 18-nation Pacific Islands Forum (PIF), Biden announced U.S. diplomatic recognition of two more Pacific islands nations, the Cook Islands and Niue.

 "The United States is committed to ensuring an Indo-Pacific region that is free, open, prosperous, and secure.
 We're committed to working with all the nations around this table to achieve that goal," Biden said at the welcoming ceremony.
-Biden pledged to work with Congress to provide $200 million more in funding for the region for projects aimed at mitigating the effects of climate change, spurring economic growth, countering illegal fishing and improving public health, the U.S. said in a document issued after a working lunch with the group.
+Biden pledged to work with Congress to provide $200 million more in funding for projects in the region aimed at mitigating the effects of climate change, spurring economic growth, countering illegal fishing and improving public health, according to a document issued after a working lunch with the group.

 "These new programs and activities continue to demonstrate the U.S. commitment to work together with the Pacific Islands to expand and deepen our cooperation in the years ahead," the document said.
 A joint statement said the sides agreed to hold another summit in 2025 and political engagements every two years thereafter.